 Client Success Stories

 The following paragraphs describe cases successfully managed by Program Providers since joining the Texas Alternative to Abortion Services Program.
 They are shared for the limited purpose of illustrating the quality and scope of the Providers’ work.
-The clients have given their consent for their stories to be shared, and their names have been changed to protect their privacy.
+The clients have given their consent for their stories to be shared, and their names have been changes to protect their privacy.

 Alma was referred to Family Care Connection by a local women’s shelter.
 She was approximately six months pregnant, 27 years old, single, homeless, unemployed, and had lost custody of her eight year old son.
 Alma had a history of substance abuse and making poor life choices.
 She was on probation and was completing community service work.